geokall/security-trusted-ca/README.md

 and personal correspondence.
 TLS is normally implemented on top of TCP in order to encrypt Application Layer protocols such as HTTP, FTP, SMTP and IMAP, <br />
 although it can also be implemented on UDP, DHCP and SCTP as well (e.g. for VPN and SIP-based application uses).

+## X.509 Certificate
+An X.509 certificate is a digital certificate based on the widely accepted International Telecommunications Union (ITU) X.509 standard, which defines the format of public key infrastructure (PKI) certificates.
+They are used to manage identity and security in internet communications and computer networking.
+They are unobtrusive and ubiquitous, and we encounter them every day when using websites, mobile apps, online documents, and connected devices.

 ## CA
 A Certificate Authority (CA) is an entity that issues digital certificates conforming to the ITU-T’s X.509 standard <br />